 Sometimes a recipient asks for additional screening for a donor after they have learned that they are a carrier for a condition through their own testing.
 We respond to registered recipient requests for additional donor carrier testing on a case-by-case basis.
 The decision can depend on a number of issues.

 - Has the recipient received genetic counseling regarding her result?

 - Is the donor available to be tested?

-- Does the donor agree to be screened?
+- Does the donor agree to be tested?

 If additional screening can be performed for the donor, the recipient pays for any additional lab tests and all administrative fees for this service.

-If you would like more specific information regarding testing for a specific donor, you may register as a recipient and once you have selected a donor, we can explore testing options for him.
+If you would like more specific information regarding testing for a specific donor, you may register as a recipient and once you have selected a donor, we can explore testing options for them.